justeattakeaway/JustEat.StatsD/README.md

 var result = await stats.Time("someStat", async t => await GetSomethingAsync());
 ```

-In all these cases the function or delegate is supplied with a `IDisposableTimer t` so that the stat name can be changed if need be.
+In all these cases the function or delegate is supplied with an `IDisposableTimer t` so that the stat name can be changed if need be.

-##### Credits
+#### Credits

 The idea of "disposable timers" for using statements is an old one, see for example [this StatsD client](https://github.com/Pereingo/statsd-csharp-client) and [MiniProfiler](https://miniprofiler.com/dotnet/HowTo/ProfileCode).